Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Symbolic STeP Frontend and Performance Model

-\emph{\textbf{Results}} As shown in~\Cref{fig:step-vs-bluespec}, the STeP simulator cycle-count closely matches that of the HDL simulator, with a Pearson correlation of $0.99$.
+\emph{\textbf{Results.}} As shown in~\Cref{fig:step-vs-bluespec}, the STeP simulator's cycle-count closely matches that of the HDL simulator, with a Pearson correlation of $0.99$, when sweeping different tile sizes.
 As the application is memory-bound in the given hardware configuration, decisions on data transfer across the memory hierarchy significantly impact performance, highlighting the importance of having visibility and control over these decisions in the abstraction.
-The high correspondence between the off-chip traffic captured in the symbolic STeP frontend and the HDL simulator's performance and incurred off-chip traffic suggests that the metrics captured in STeP can provide valuable insights into the performance of a given STeP graph.
+The high correspondence between the off-chip traffic captured in the symbolic STeP frontend and the HDL simulator's performance and incurred off-chip traffic suggests that the metrics captured in the symbolic frontend and the STeP simulator can provide valuable insights into the performance of a given STeP graph.